JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 Follow these steps to work with Docker:

 * Firstly, install Docker, using the [Docker Toolbox](https://www.docker.com/docker-toolbox).
-* On Windows and Mac, start the Docker host virtual machine (start the "Docker Quickstart terminal" or run "Kitematic."
+* On Windows and Mac, start the Docker host virtual machine (start the "Docker Quickstart Terminal" or run "Kitematic."
 See the Getting Started guides on [docker.com](https://www.docker.com) for more details).
-* Clone the [`intellij-sdk-docs`](https://github.com/JetBrains/intellij-sdk-docs) repo to the local machine, and [initialise the `sdkdocs-template` submodule](#documentation-repository-submodules).
+* Clone the [`intellij-sdk-docs`](https://github.com/JetBrains/intellij-sdk-docs) repository to the local machine, and [initialize the `sdkdocs-template` submodule](#documentation-repository-submodules).
-* Change the current directory to the parent directory of the git repo.
+* Change the current directory to the parent directory of the git repository.
-* Run `docker build -t intellij-sdk-docs .` to build the docker image from the current folder, and give it the tag `intellij-sdk-docs`.
+* Run `docker build -t intellij-sdk-docs .` to build the Docker image from the current folder, and give it the tag `intellij-sdk-docs`.
     * Note that this must be run from a command prompt that has the various `DOCKER_*` environment variables set up, such as the Docker Quickstart Terminal.
 * Run `docker run -p 4000:4000 -v $PWD:/usr/src/app intellij-sdk-docs`.
 This command will:
-    * Start the docker container called `intellij-sdk-docs`.
+    * Start the Docker container called `intellij-sdk-docs`.
-    * Forward port 4000 from the docker container to port 4000 on the docker client.
+    * Forward port 4000 from the Docker container to port 4000 on the Docker client.

-    > **NOTE** For Windows and Mac, this means port 4000 of the docker container is forwarded to port 4000 of the docker virtual machine, not `localhost`.
-For Linux, the docker client is the host machine, so `localhost:4000` is forwarded to port 4000 on the docker container.
+    > **NOTE** For Windows and Mac, this means port 4000 of the Docker container is forwarded to port 4000 of the Docker virtual machine, not `localhost`.
+For Linux, the Docker client is the host machine, so `localhost:4000` is forwarded to port 4000 on the Docker container.
     >
-    > To hit the container's port 4000 from Windows or the Mac, it is necessary to hit the IP address of the docker client (virtual machine).
-Use `docker-machine ip default` to get the IP address of the docker client.
-Use `X.X.X.X:4000` to hit the client in the virtual machine, which is in turn mapped to the container's port 4000.
+    > To hit the container's port 4000 from Windows or the Mac, it is necessary to hit the IP address of the Docker client (virtual machine).
+Use `docker-machine ip default` to get the IP address of the Docker client.
+Use `X.X.X.X:4000` to hit the client in the virtual machine, which is mapped to the container's port 4000.
     >
-    > Alternatively, modify the virtual machine's settings to automatically forward port 4000 to `localhost`.
+    > Alternatively, modify the virtual machine's settings to forward port 4000 automatically to `localhost`.
 See this [blog post](https://acaird.github.io/computers/2014/11/16/docker-virtualbox-host-networking) for more details.

     * Mount the current directory (`$PWD` is a Unix style environment variable.
-You can use `%CD%` on Windows, or specify the full path) as `/usr/src/app` inside the docker container.
-The docker image will see the `intellij-sdk-docs` repo as the folder `/usr/src/app`.
+You can use `%CD%` on Windows, or specify the full path) as `/usr/src/app` inside the Docker container.
+The Docker image will see the `intellij-sdk-docs` repository as the folder `/usr/src/app`.

-    > **NOTE** If running on Windows in an MSYS bash script (e.g. the "Docker Quickstart terminal"), the path to the local folder needs to be properly escaped, or the MSYS environment will translate the paths to standard Windows path, and causing an error such as `invalid value "C:\\Users\\...;C:\\Program Files\\Git\\usr\\src\\app" for flag -v`.
-To fix this problem, prefix the full path with double slashes, e.g. `-v //c/Users/...`, or `docker run -p 4000:4000 -v /$PWD:/usr/src/app intellij-sdk-docs` (note the leading slash before `$PWD`).
+    > **NOTE** If running on Windows in an MSYS bash script (e.g., the "Docker Quickstart Terminal"), the path to the local folder needs to be properly escaped, or the MSYS environment will translate the paths to standard Windows path, and causing an error such as `invalid value "C:\\Users\\...;C:\\Program Files\\Git\\usr\\src\\app" for flag -v`.
+To fix this problem, prefix the full path with double slashes, e.g., `-v //c/Users/...`, or `docker run -p 4000:4000 -v /$PWD:/usr/src/app intellij-sdk-docs` (note the leading slash before `$PWD`).

     * Run the commands in the Dockerfile's `CMD` instruction to execute:
   * `rake bootstrap`, which ensures all of the prerequisites are installed,
   * `rake preview`, which builds the site and starts to host it.
-* Finally, you can access the newly created site by visiting [http://localhost:4000/intellij/sdk/docs/](http://localhost:4000/intellij/sdk/docs/), or by using the IP address of the docker client virtual machine (see the note above).
+* Finally, you can access the newly created site by visiting [http://localhost:4000/intellij/sdk/docs/](http://localhost:4000/intellij/sdk/docs/), or by using the IP address of the Docker client virtual machine (see the note above).

 ### Developing Documentation Locally